Everybody Move (To the Mixes)

-Everybody Move (To the Mixes) is a dance remix album by Cathy Dennis, released through Polydor Records in 1991.
-The album features remixes of the singles from her debut album Move to This, some of which had not been commercially available prior to its release.
+Everybody Move (To the Mixes) is a dance remix album by British singer-songwriter Cathy Dennis, released through Polydor Records in 1991.
+The album features remixes of the singles from her debut album, Move to This, 1990), some of which had not been commercially available prior to its release.
 It was also included as the second disc in a special edition of Dennis' 1992 album Into the Skyline.